ClintonGeorge/FetchAPI/README.md

 <img width="1420" alt="Screenshot 2023-02-06 at 2 31 36 PM" src="https://user-images.githubusercontent.com/32846700/217079424-4833f60b-5301-4bf7-a6cd-f9ee72b2e5b6.png">

-At the bottom of the page we can see that the receipt with the id we pasted has rewarded us with 109 points!
+At the bottom of the page you can see that the receipt with the id you pasted has rewarded you with 109 points!

-We can also test our endpoints on postman so navigate to [postman](https://www.postman.com) and download and install it.
+You can also test our endpoints on postman so navigate to [postman](https://www.postman.com) and download and install it.

 You should be welcomed with similar to this.
 ![image](https://user-images.githubusercontent.com/32846700/217323422-f2c09ea0-71c5-4ad4-8df6-46337ed4dc9a.png)